 -> Container image + signed release metadata

-This structure keeps agent coordination and tool coordination separate while allowing REST-native interop edges where required by legacy or partner ecosystems.
-It also limits the coordinator’s responsibilities: it plans, routes, monitors, and aggregates.
-It does not pretend to be every specialist at once.
+This structure keeps agent coordination and tool coordination separate while allowing REST-native interop edges where legacy or partner ecosystems demand them.
+Notice what the coordinator does not do: it never pretends to be every specialist at once.
+It plans, routes, monitors, aggregates.
+Full stop.

 Why These Packages Fit Together